fbpx

 In the Northern Hemisphere, winter falls quite late in the year, usually beginning on the Winter Solstice or around December 21st.

-In the months surrounding this time—November, December, and January—people around the world celebrate many festivals.
+In November, December, and January people around the world celebrate many festivals.
 Some commemorate significant religious dates, while others are cultural, with roots in a country’s past.

 Here at Remitly, we celebrate and honor our global customers’ many traditions at this time of year.
-Let’s look at some of the most widely celebrated winter holidays across the world.
+Let’s look at some of the most widely celebrated winter holidays worldwide.

 November Winter Holidays Around the World